FCI-Tanta/Open-Source-Software/C#.md

     // 'private' is an access modifier indicating that this constructor can only be used within the defined class.
     // "Calculator" is the name of the class (indicating that this is a contructor)
-    // NOTE: constructors have type (not even void), and can't be used as normal methods.
+    // NOTE: constructors don't have type (not even void), and can't be used as normal methods.
 They can only be used using the 'new' operator private Calculator()
     {
         Console.WriteLine("Creating Object ...");